jer-webdesign/visbook_strapi/README.md

 Visbook is a modern, responsive online bookstore developed to showcase and sell visual graphics books.
 The application is designed to deliver a seamless user experience for browsing, searching, and purchasing books related to visual arts, design, and graphics.
 The platform integrates with STRAPI Cloud for content management and Firebase for authentication and order management, following best practices for modern web development.

 ## 2. Features
-- Provides user authentication (Sign Up/Sign In with email/password) using Firebase.
+- Provides user authentication (Sign Up/Sign In with email/password or Google) using Firebase.
 - Allows users to browse, search, and view detailed information for each book.
-- Enables users to add books to a cart and complete purchases.
+- Enables both signed-in and guest users to add books to a cart and proceed to checkout.
-- Maintains order history and account management features.
+- Maintains order history and account management features for signed-in users.
 - Implements a responsive navigation menu and layout for all devices.
 - Supports admin management of book data via STRAPI Cloud.
-- Simulates a secure payment workflow for demonstration purposes.
+- Simulates a secure payment workflow for demonstration purposes (no real payment processing).

 ## 3. Technologies Used
 - React (Vite)
 - React Router
 - STRAPI Cloud (Headless CMS, PostgreSQL)
-- Firebase Authentication
+- Firebase Authentication (Email/Password & Google)
 - Firestore Database
 - SendGrid (Email Service)
 - Custom modular CSS